SanketNalage/Jenkins-Hands-on/README.md

 ![Jenkins Logo](https://www.jenkins.io/images/logos/jenkins/jenkins.png)

+Jenkins is like a **robot assistant** for developers.
+It helps automate repetitive tasks in the process of building, testing, and deploying software.
+Think of it as a **super-efficient** helper that takes care of all the boring and time-consuming work so developers can focus on writing code.

 This repository contains hands-on examples and tutorials for setting up **Jenkins CI/CD pipelines**.
 It is designed to help beginners and intermediate users understand how to automate build, test, and deployment processes using Jenkins.
 The repository includes:

 - **Sample Jenkins pipelines** (Declarative and Scripted syntax).